Monthly Tech-Tip | No tracking! No ads! |

 -Case: Faster to print.
 Easier to draw.
 Joins cast as easily removed bumps on the working molds.
 This is only suitable for prototyping, making one working mold.

 This is a Medalta Potteries medium-sized ball pitcher block mold, version 2.0 - it has a more oval body shape.
 Upper left is the top section (actually, it is half of the top section, a base will fit on to create a three-piece working mold.
 There is to 3D print something this large in one piece in a consumer 3D printer.
 Even if it did it would require 50 hours of print time!
-Also, working surface quality is affected by the orientation of printing (by support impingement surface stair-stepping artifacts.
+Also, working surface quality is affected by the orientation of printing (especially if a surface is down-facing and on top of printed support).
 Further, a large print would almost certainly warp and corner-lift during printing.
 Cutting it into four pieces and hollowing them individually (in the CAD software, lower right) solved all the problems.
 Each of the pieces is still quite large, taking 10+ hours to print.
 But they can each be hollowed individually and rotated to the optimum position for the best finished surface (and print speed).
 It is amazing how well these four pieces fitted together.
 This approach really paid off because I made a mistake - and I only needed to reprint one of the pieces!

 By Tony Hansen Follow me on |